mercadopago/devsite-docs/guides/payments/api/other-payment-ways.en.md

 ```
 ]]]

 The deadline for approval of the boleto is up to 48 working hours.
-Therefore, it is recommended to set the expiration date at least 3 days to ensure that the payment is paid.
+Therefore, we recommend that you set the due date with at least 3 days to ensure that payment is made.

 > WARNING
 >